Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Introduction

-Data-driven solution has great limitations.
-Methods that reduce label data and rely more on known equations are widely concerned. \citet{ref1,ref2} proposed a physical constrained neural network (PINN).
-They used the control equations of PDEs and the identity of the boundary conditions to construct residuals, and used the sum of the residuals to construct the loss function. \citet{ref8} combined PINN with orthogonal decomposition (POD) and discrete empirical interpolation method (DEIM) to provide a high-precision reduced order model of nonlinear dynamic system, reducing the computational complexity of high fidelity numerical simulation.
-The adaptive swish function was proposed \citep{ref9}, which effectively improved the efficiency, robustness and accuracy of PINN in approaching nonlinear functions and partial differential equations. \citet{ref19} implemented a finite-volume based numerical schemes inside the computational graph, which is based on CNN. \citet{ref20} proposed a distributed version of PINN, where the learning problem is decomposed into smaller regions of the computational domain and a physical compatibility condition is enforced in between neighboring domains. \citet{ref15} used the PINN framework composed of three DNNs to inverse the parameters of Richardson Richards equations, and achieved better results than one DNN.
+Although data-driven solutions have been widely used, they have certain limitations.
+Methods that reduce label data and rely more on known equations are widely concerned.
+Therefore, there is growing interest in methods that reduce the need for labeled data and rely more on known equations.
+One such method is the PINN proposed by \citet{ref1,ref2}.
+PINN constructs the residuals using the control equations of PDEs and the identity of the boundary conditions.
+The sum of the residuals is then used to construct the loss function.
+To further improve the performance of PINN, several modifications have been proposed.
+For example, \citet{ref8} combined PINN with orthogonal decomposition (POD) and discrete empirical interpolation method (DEIM) to provide a high-precision reduced order model of nonlinear dynamic systems and reduce the computational complexity of high-fidelity numerical simulations.
+Additionally, \citet{ref9} proposed the adaptive swish function to enhance the efficiency, robustness, and accuracy of PINN in approaching nonlinear functions and PDEs. \citet{ref19} implemented a finite-volume based numerical schemes inside the computational graph, which is based on CNN. \citet{ref20} proposed a distributed version of PINN, where the learning problem is decomposed into smaller regions of the computational domain and a physical compatibility condition is enforced in between neighboring domains. \citet{ref15} used the PINN framework composed of three DNNs to inverse the parameters of Richardson Richards equations, and achieved better results than one DNN.
 The multi-scale deep neural network (MscaleDNN) method was proposed to accelerate the convergence of high frequency \citep{ref13,ref14}, the core idea is to stretch the objective function at different scales in the radial direction.